stygian-phrygian/hypatia/README.md

 The score data is fairly high-level (ish).
 The CSound instruments were designed to mimic an API in a sense.
 One can think of this application as an audio backend perhaps for other things.
 Or it's an exploration in masochism.
-In fact, you should probably only use this within a wrapper language or application (which I'm working on).
+In fact, you should probably only use this within a wrapper language or application (which I'm working on maybe).

 ## Terminology
 A sample is an audio recording.